-Incremental external costs directly attributable to a transaction that increases or decreases equity are deducted from equity, net of related tax.
+Share issue costs Incremental external costs directly attributable to a transaction that increases or decreases equity are deducted from equity, net of related tax.
 All other share issue costs are expensed.
-Distributions are recognised in equity in the period in which they are declared.
+Distributions to owners Distributions are recognised in equity in the period in which they are declared.
 Distributions declared after the reporting date are disclosed in the distributions note to the financial statements.